 The program is located within the Division of Developmental and Behavioral Sciences in the Department of Pediatrics.
 The clinic is an on-site, hospital-based multidisciplinary clinic.
-This location was chosen expressly because it would provide the intern with a wide variety of professional experiences in a major children's hospital that provides all of the subspecialty care currently recognized in the field of pediatrics, with patients from all socioeconomic, ethnic, and cultural backgrounds, as well as a wide variety of psychological services.
+This location was chosen to provide the intern with a variety of professional experiences in a major children's hospital with patients from all socioeconomic, ethnic, and cultural backgrounds, as well as a wide variety of psychological services.

 The internship training curriculum is individually designed according to the goals of the overall program and the entry skills and objectives of the interns.
 Each intern is required to meet overall program goals in terms of general didactic and clinical experience.
 The program at CMH is a 12 month, fulltime internship (2000 hours) consisting of two tracks: (1) Clinical Child Psychology and (2) Pediatric Psychology.
 Both tracks aim to provide interns with (A) a wide variety of depth and breadth of experience in clinical child psychology within a pediatric academic medical center; (B) opportunities for interprofessional development and collaboration through integration into pediatric subspecialty clinics; and (C) knowledge of successful integration of research into clinical practice.